-Venezuela's fortunes since the death of former President Hugo Chávez in March 2013 have been decidedly poor, and the country, once a beacon for left-wing causes around the world, is now in a state of near economic collapse.
+Since the death of former president Hugo Chávez in March 2013, Venezuela's fortunes have been decidedly poor, and the country, once a beacon for left-wing causes around the world, is now in a state of near collapse.
 Endemic corruption, poor governance, the world's highest inflation rate, spiraling crime levels and huge lines outside supermarkets and pharmacies at any time of day are the defining features of contemporary life here.
-Once one of South America's wealthiest and safest countries, it's no exaggeration to call Venezuela today one of the continent's poorest and most dangerous places.
+Once one of South America's wealthiest and safest countries, it's no exaggeration to today call Venezuela one of the continent's poorest and most dangerous places.
 Most Venezuelans simply shake their head when the inevitable discussion about politics starts: despair tempered by the trademark Venezuelan dry humor seems to be a common reaction to the topic.

 On the ground life has changed enormously in recent years for the majority of Venezuelans.
 Many people simply earn money by lining up all day for food and other basic goods such as toilet paper at state stores, which they resell on the black market for huge markups.
 You will see these so called bachacos (ants) in enormous lines all over the country – today the country is divided into those who line up and those who pay others to line up for them.
-With state salaries now worth barely US$20 a month, corruption or moonlighting often become the only viable ways to earn a living wage.
+With state salaries now worth barely US$30 a month (estimated as of October 2018 but subject to great fluctuation), corruption or moonlighting often become the only viable ways to earn a living wage.